vision72/-100DaysofMLCode/4.averma12/LOG.md

 Transfer learning tricks.
 Adding an extra concat layer custom to the output functions of your model Don't freeze batchnorm layers because batchnorm does weird things to your network

+# Day 92
+Forming databunch on Facial Keypoints problem
+Mini Batching using bptt on LSTMS
+Revision of LSTMs
+Slow day